 In 1993, the FDA approved the use of Monsanto’s injectable rBST formula called Posilac.
 Why would a cow need rBST/rBGH?
 Simply put, it is used to increase a cow’s ability to produce milk.

-Although the dairy industry has been allowed to use rBST in their cows for decades, we believe GMO- and rBST-free milk is best.
+Although the dairy industry has been allowed to use rBST in their cows for decades, we believe GMO and rBST-free milk is best. rBST free milk can be used to make a variety of products like rBST free yogurt, ice cream or cheese.
 We’ve got a fantastic selection of delicious cheeses—next time you’re in the store, swing by our deli section and check out the 21 varieties of bulk-cut cheeses (hand cut in-store) that are rBST-free!

 *Recombinant DNA technology is the joining together of DNA molecules from two different species that are inserted into a host organism to produce new genetic combinations that are of value to science, medicine, agriculture and industry.